Smile-SA/smile-magento-elasticsearch/doc/indexing.md

         $result = array();

         // This piece of code is totally dummy, and is here as an exemple
-        // We suppose ther is an external data source with logic to retrieve product data
+        // We suppose there is an external data source with logic to retrieve product data
         $externalDataSource = $this->_getExternalDataSource();
         $externalData       = $externalDataSource->getDataForProducts($entityIds);